- Creating Your Account

 - Invite New Members - Click this icon to send out invitations to users to join your account or review pending invitations.

 - Accounts - This drop-down menu, displayed as the account name you are currently viewing, will only appear if you are a member and/or owner of more than one account (such as a personal account and corporate account).
-It lists all accounts you are a member/owner of, allowing you navigate to between them.
+It lists all accounts you are a member/owner of, allowing you navigate between them.

-Workspace and Admin Views
+Account Admins: Workspace and Admin Views

 Directly under the drop-down menus are two options for adjusting your view: the Workspace View and the Admin View.